JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 ***

-A few weeks later John’s ex-wife had moved back in with him.
-When I talked to her at some small gathering she repeated some variant of the same story John pushed on us: Her roommate was depressed and glum all the time she lived with him so the fact he died suddenly like that didn’t surprise her.
+A few weeks later John’s ex-wife moved back in with him.
+When I talked to her at some small gathering she repeated some variant of the same story John pushed on us and the cops: Her roommate was depressed and glum all the time she lived with him so the fact he suddenly just up and died like that didn’t surprise her.

-But it was hard to shake the impression—as she told me that story—that she was secretly, non-verbally stating, “And you believe that, right?”
+But it was hard to shake the impression—as she told me the story—that she was secretly, non-verbally stating, “And you believe that, right?”

-I didn’t really believe any of it to be honest.
-But I didn’t know what to say, or who to say it to or what difference it would make at that moment.
+I didn’t really believe any of it to be completely honest.
+But I didn’t know what to say or how to say it or who to say it to or what difference it would make at that point.
 Who was I to judge?
-John and his wife were back together and her former roommate was dead and that is what that was then, now and always.
+John and his wife were back together and her former roommate was dead and was that.

+Life went on.

 ***